jake-chipps/friendometer/README.md

 ```

 ## Adding an Image
-When inserting an image for lesson guides, use the code
+When inserting an image for lesson guides, use the code:
 ```
 ![image description](../resources/images/FILENAME)
 ```